yudduy/cs278-bnoc/docs/AUTO_PAIRING_FEATURE.md

 ```
 New User Signs Up
       ↓
-Check if jleong222 exists
+Look for waitlisted user
       ↓
-   [YES] → Check if jleong222 has active pairing today
+   [FOUND] → Pair with waitlisted user ✅
       ↓
-   [NO] → Pair with jleong222 ✅
-      ↓
-   [YES] → Create new test account (test_1, test_2, etc.)
+   [NOT FOUND] → Create new test account (test_1, test_2, etc.)
       ↓
  Pair new user with test account ✅
 ```

 ### Test Account Creation